 Our PVC Cladding ranges come complete with a 10 year guarantee which covers both product performance and significant discolouration.
 To view Floplast's full Cladding performance guarantee document, click here.

 Sustainability of PVC Cladding

-Our Shiplap and V Joint PVC Cladding Systems has been assessed and given an A+ rating, which allows the specifier/housebuilder to claim the code for sustainable homes maximum of three points when using PVC cladding on an external wall system.
+Our Shiplap and V Joint PVC external wall cladding systems have been assessed and given an A+ rating.
+This allows the specifier/housebuilder to claim the code for sustainable homes maximum of three points when using PVC cladding on an external wall system.

 Fitting Instructions for PVC Cladding

-Our ranges come in standard lengths of 5 metres and are relatively straight forward to install, there are detailed installation instructions and helpful videos available in our Guides and Tips Section.
+Our ranges come in standard lengths of 5 metres and are relatively easy to install.
+There are detailed installation instructions and helpful videos for your building project available in our Guides and Tips Section.

 If the installation is over walls which are not weather tight themselves or which are in exposed locations it is recommended that a suitable backing membrane be used to ensure the water tightness of the application.

 Want some advice on how to install your external cladding, or interested in finding out more about our product range, take a look at our guides & tips.